Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/unlock_time.md

 #### Getting The Current Time

-Pre hard-fork 13 this was done by just getting the computers time, from hf 13 we use an average over the last blocks[^getting-time].
+Before hard-fork 13, this was done by just getting the computer's time, from hf 13 onwards, we use an average over the last blocks[^getting-time].

-Monero uses the last 60 blocks to get an average, if the `chain height` is less than 60 just use the current time[^height-less-60].
+Monero uses the last 60 blocks to get an average, if the `chain height` is less than 60, just use the current time[^height-less-60].

-First you get the median timestamp of the last 60 blocks we then project this timestamp to match approximately when the block being validated will appear, to do this we do[^median-timestamp]:
+First you get the median timestamp of the last 60 blocks.
+We then project this timestamp to match approximately when the block being validated will appear, to do this we do[^median-timestamp]: